Chart Color Schemes

 Seventeen Mile Rocks demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Educational attainment in Seventeen Mile Rocks is notably higher than broader benchmarks.
-As of 2016 data, 45.2% of residents aged 15 years and above held university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
-Bachelor degrees were the most prevalent at 28.5%, followed by postgraduate qualifications (12.2%) and graduate diplomas (4.5%).
-Vocational credentials were also prominent, with 27.1% of residents aged 15 years and above holding such qualifications – including advanced diplomas (12.2%) and certificates (14.9%).
+As of the latest data, 45.2% of residents aged 15 and above hold university qualifications, compared to 25.7% in Queensland and 30.4% nationwide.
+Bachelor degrees are the most common at 28.5%, followed by postgraduate qualifications (12.2%) and graduate diplomas (4.5%).
+Vocational credentials are also prevalent, with 27.1% of residents aged 15 and above holding such qualifications – advanced diplomas account for 12.2% and certificates for 14.9%.

-Educational participation was high, with 32.3% of residents enrolled in formal education as of 2016.
-This included 12.0% in primary education, 10.3% in secondary education, and 5.6% pursuing tertiary education.
-Schools appear to be located outside the immediate catchment boundaries, requiring families to access educational facilities in neighboring areas.
+Educational participation is high, with 32.3% of residents currently enrolled in formal education.
+This includes 12.0% in primary education, 10.3% in secondary education, and 5.6% pursuing tertiary education.

 Frequently Asked Questions - Education